trpc/trpc/www/docs/main/quickstart.md

 `npm install @trpc/react`

-For generating a powerful set of React hooks directly from your tRPC client.
+For generating a powerful set of React hooks for querying your tRPC API.
+Recommended for non-Next.js React projects.
 Powered by [react-query](https://react-query.tanstack.com/).

 `npm install @trpc/next`